grafana/plugin-tools/docusaurus/docs/reference/prompts.md

 ---
-id: prompt-cli-reference
+id: prompts
-title: Prompts and CLI
+title: Prompts
-description: Reference for prompts and CLI commands.
+description: Reference for prompts of the create-plugin tool.
 keywords:
   - grafana
   - plugins
   - plugin
   - create-plugin
   - prompts
-  - CLI
-sidebar_position: 20
+sidebar_position: 40
 ---

-# Prompts and CLI commands reference
+# Prompts

-Refer to this document for a list of prompts and CLI commands available through the [create-plugin](./get-started.mdx#use-plugin-tools-to-develop-your-plugins-faster) tool.

-## Prompts

 When running the `create-plugin` command, the following prompts appear: